 While the UN had made it clear that it might not accept the breakup of colonies before independence, Britain began to draw up plans to detach the Chagos Archipelago from Mauritius before the latter’s independence.
 In 1964, the UK commenced talking about the destiny of the Chagos Islands with the US, which had expressed a hobby in organizing navy centers on the island of Diego Garcia.

-A few months later, the usage of a mixture of diplomatic strain and bullying, Britain satisfied the government of Mauritius at hand the islands over to British manipulate, something the Mauritian government claimed it had “no preference” over.
+A few months later, using a mixture of diplomatic strain and bullying, Britain satisfied the government of Mauritius by handing the islands over to British manipulation, something the Mauritian government claimed it had “no preference” over.
 The shameful occasions that followed are well known.
 Between 1967 and 1973, the whole population of the Chagos Archipelago – noted in legal UK documents from the Sixties as “some few Tarzans and Man Fridays” – changed into either avoided from returning or forcibly removed and prevented from returning by way of the UK.

 After a long time of lobbying and legal challenges using the Chagossians, in 2017, Mauritius effectively petitioned the United Nations to search for an ICJ advisory opinion on the legality of the separation.
 Coming just months after the Brexit referendum, the vote on whether to refer the problem to the ICJ changed into a humiliating diplomatic blow to Britain, which failed to rally aid from fellow European states and former colonizers.

-The 2018 hearing earlier than the ICJ has become a rallying point for states keen to confront the continued legacies of colonialism and the injustices it has wrought – 22 interesting events, among them the African Union and plenty of former colonies, took part in the complaints.
+The 2018 hearing, earlier than the ICJ, has become a rallying point for states keen to confront the continued legacies of colonialism and the injustices it has wrought – 22 interesting events, including the African Union and plenty of former colonies, took part in the complaints.
 Many underlined the responsibility of all member states of the UN “to assist the general assembly in putting off the last vestiges of colonialism.”
 Namira Negm, prison suggest of the African Union, said: “It is unthinkable that today, within the twenty-first century, there may be part of Africa that remains a concern to European colonial rule.”

 What now?

-The UK, however, turned into insistent that the matter has to never were brought before the ICJ.
-Even at the same time as acknowledging the “shameful” way it evicted lots of islanders, the UK contended the problem had already been resolved in a 1982 settlement on compensation.
-It also argued that the proper to self-determination changed into now not installed in extensive regulation until the Seventies, after separating the islands from Mauritius.
-Seen towards the backdrop of the Brexit debate’s rhetoric, the irony of the UK’s function couldn’t be greater obvious.
+The UK, however, insisted that the matter had never been brought before the ICJ.
+Even at the same time as acknowledging the “shameful” way it evicted many islanders, the UK contended the problem had already been resolved in a 1982 settlement on compensation.
+It also argued that proper self-determination was not installed in extensive regulation until the Seventies, after separating the islands from Mauritius.
+Seen towards the backdrop of the Brexit debate’s rhetoric, the irony of the UK’s function couldn’t be more obvious.

-“No u.
+“No, you.
 S. Needs to be a colony,” stated Philippe Sands QC, the legal professional representing Mauritius.
 “The UK does not desire to be a colony.
 Still, it stands earlier than this court docket to guard a standing as a colonizer of others.”
 By a majority of thirteen to 1, the courtroom rejected the United Kingdom’s arguments, finding that the decolonization of Mauritius had not been lawfully finished, with the single dissenting judgment coming from American Judge Joan Donoghue.
-The choice becomes welcomed using Mauritius’s high minister, Pravind Kumar Jugnauth, who said:
+The choice was welcomed by Mauritius’s high minister, Pravind Kumar Jugnauth, who said:

-Despite this, however, it will be difficult for the UK to face up to the mounting international strain for it at hand lower back the island.
-In this experience, it’s for a bright and robust received victory for the Chagossians and a sizable development for jurisprudence surrounding self-willpower in the context of decolonization, which may also nicely result in the reopening of even instances in which the global legal policies on colonialism had been not adequately followed.
+Despite this, however, it will be difficult for the UK to face the mounting international strain for it at hand lower back the island.
+This experience for a bright and robust received victory for the Chagossians and a sizable development for jurisprudence surrounding self-willpower in the context of decolonization, which may also nicely result in the reopening of even instances in which the global legal policies on colonialism had been not adequately followed.
 The Conversation.
 Miriam Bak McKenna, Postdoctoral Fellow in International Law, Lund University